uptechteam/ios-cookbook/11-swiftui.md

 ---

 ### Configuring SwiftUI views
+If a **View** contains more than three variables, it is advisable to employ an additional **struct** for initialization.
-In case when **View** have more than 3 variables inside we can use addition **struct** to initialize.
-Avoid long initialization block.
+- Avoid long initialization block.
 ```swift
 struct HomeView: View {